UK IPO to introduce claims fees and page fees

 Following responses from several interested parties, some of the changes were adjusted in the final proposal.
 Read the full consultation outcome.

-The proposed fee changes are expected to come into force by 6 April 2018.
+The proposed fee changes will come into force on 6 April 2018.
 The proposed changes include increases to the application fee, search fee and examination fee as well as increases to renewal fees for patents for the 12th year onwards.
 The increases are significant in relative terms (e.g. the application fee is tripled) but are small in absolute terms (UK IPO fees are some of the lowest patent office fees anyway) and need to be considered in the context of UK IPO fees having remained unchanged since 2010.

 Of more significance is the proposal to introduce, for the first time in the UK, fees for both “excess claims” (£20 per claim above 25) and “excess pages” (£10 per page over 35) in an application.
 Claims fees and page fees are common in many patent systems, but have never been charged in the UK before.

 The claims fees are payable, if necessary, when requesting search of a UK application.
 The UK IPO has long offered a relatively inexpensive prior art search of applications (previously £130, now £150) and many applicants take advantage of this to get a prior art search completed in the priority year.
 The introduction of excess claims fees mean that it is very important that, if a prior art search is desired, whether as part of the examination process in the UK, or as a precursor to claiming priority from a UK application, then consideration is given to the number of claims in the application as filed (amendments to the application are generally not possible before search).

 The page fees are payable, if necessary, when requesting substantive examination of a UK application.
 This means that these will not apply where the UK application is only being used in order to establish a priority date for subsequent applications.